digievostudio/dream-car-finder/work-progress.md

 ####20 September 2016
 -> Added slider for fuel efficiency selection.
 -> Added an alert when no results are given by 'CheckMate' search.

+####4 October 2016
+-> Working on a fix for the error in scaling of the website in different resolutions.